geekan/MetaGPT/README.md

-      title={FACT: Examining the Effectiveness of Iterative Context Rewriting for Multi-fact Retrieval}, author={Jinlin Wang and Suyuchen Wang and Ziwen Xia and Sirui Hong and Yun Zhu and Bang Liu and Chenglin Wu}, booktitle={The 2025 Annual Conference of the Nations of the Americas Chapter of the ACL}, booktitle={The 2025 Annual Conference of the Nations of the Americas Chapter of the ACL}, year={2025},
+      title={FACT: Examining the Effectiveness of Iterative Context Rewriting for Multi-fact Retrieval}, author={Jinlin Wang and Suyuchen Wang and Ziwen Xia and Sirui Hong and Yun Zhu and Bang Liu and Chenglin Wu}, booktitle={The 2025 Annual Conference of the Nations of the Americas Chapter of the ACL}, year={2025},
       url={https://openreview.net/forum?id=VXOircx5h3}
 }